-In the current 5-year plan, China is planning to make IT as one of the seven strategic industries that will help the country become a world-class, innovation driven, and high-tech society, moving from a cheap-labor manufacturing outsourcing.
+China is planning to make IT as one of the seven strategic industries that will help the country become a world-class, innovation driven, and high-tech society, moving from a cheap-labor manufacturing outsourcing.

 Over the past years, China has already seen creative and innovative developments in the sector, stimulated by foreign investors and many (small) domestic private players.